soarqin/DSP_Mods/CheatEnabler/README.md

 ## Changlog
 * 2.3.2
   + Birth star options moved to [UniverseGenTweaks](https://dsp.thunderstore.io/package/soarqin/UniverseGenTweaks/)
+  + Optimize `Quick absorb`, consumes less CPU time and take turns firing to nodes.
   + `Fast Mining` ensures full output of oil extractors now.
+  + Fix issue that `Belt signal generator` not working after switched off then on again.
+  + Fix absorption issue by `Quick absorb` and `Skip bullet period` enabled at the same time.
   + Crash fix for some options
 * 2.3.1
   + Add UXAssist to dependencies in manifest.